 Medium and heavy-duty trucks and buses contribute 14%of transportation emissions in Vermont.
 Reducing diesel emissions, such as particulate matter and nitrogen oxides has known health benefits.
 Medium and heavy-duty vehicle technology has been deployed internationally, and while there are challenges associated with replacing diesel power with electric, certain applications are being further developed and implemented.
 The purchase price of these vehicle types remains high compared to the upfront cost of conventional vehicles.
 Vermont has funded and implemented medium and heavy-duty electric vehicle pilot programs, including school and transit bus deployments and upcoming deployments of electric waste haulers, electric utility vehicles, and delivery vehicles.
 Vermont works closely with other states to coordinate a regional and national approach to deployment of medium and heavy-duty electric vehicles, as well as efforts to address excessive idling, research and development, and investigation of less carbon intensive and renewable fuels such biofuels.
 Note that this pathway includes not only deployment of electric vehicle technology, but also the development and future deployment of hydrogen fuel-cell vehicle technology, which is viewed as another fuel-switching pathway for medium and heavy-duty vehicles.

-1. Market Driving, Technology-Forcing Regulatory Programs
+Strategy 1: Market Driving, Technology-Forcing Regulatory Programs

 Vermont’s regulation of emissions from medium and heavy-duty vehicles has been limited compared to the regulation of light-duty vehicle emissions.
 Recent proposals and newly adopted regulatory programs from California have presented an opportunity to continue our coordination with other states to reduce emissions from medium and heavy-duty vehicles.
+This technology-forcing regulatory program is imposed directly on vehicle manufacturers, requiring the industry to expedite their research, development and deployment of clean, efficient cars to meet a growing market need.
 The rules outlined below encompass a comprehensive rule package to reduce greenhouse gas emissions through electrification and cleaner engine standards and increase efficiency and engineering of medium to heavy duty trucks to cause lower emissions of greenhouse gases and traditional air pollutants.
+The regulation itself will not impose any requirements on fleet operators or other operators of medium and heavy duty vehicles.
 The state should pursue available funding and use to mitigate the high upfront costs of medium and heavy-duty electric vehicles and hydrogen fuel-cell technology development.

 High (and consensus medium) Priority Actions